 The Effects of San Pedro at Full and Micro Doses

 Every hallucinogen is different.
 As a naturally occurring psychedelic, San Pedro is inherently unpredictable.
-Users will generally begin to notice the effects of San Pedro between 15-40 minutes after ingestion, with some reporting up to three hours before the experience reaches its peak, and about the same length of time to come down, with the whole experience lasting around ten hours.[Psychadelic Catalsyt] For those ingesting a full dose, the onset of psychoactive effects may be accompanied by dizziness, drowsiness, nausea, perspiration, and vomiting.
+Users will generally begin to notice the effects between 15-40 minutes after ingestion, with some reporting up to three hours before the experience reaches its peak, and about the same length of time to come down, with the whole experience lasting around ten hours.[Psychadelic Catalsyt] For those ingesting a full dose, the onset of psychoactive effects may be accompanied by dizziness, drowsiness, nausea, perspiration, and vomiting.
 Residual wakefulness, commonly referred to as afterglow, may last for several hours and make it difficult for users to sleep, even after more serious effects have subsided.

 Users generally remark on how the experience of San Pedro, and mescaline as a whole, differs from other organic or chemical psychoactive compounds.
 The high is described as one of empathy and understanding, with a euphoria similar to that of MDMA (also a phenethylamine), an energy and focus similar to that of LSD, and the sensation of travelling both physically and spiritually that typically accompanies psilocybin.
 Visual hallucinations described by San Pedro users include kaleidoscopic patterns, white outlines and flashes visible around people and in the peripheral vision, and distortions of coloured light.
 Curanderos, or healers, well versed in administering San Pedro also report out of body experiences, synesthesia, alterations in spatial awareness, and feelings of depersonalization.
 As is typical with mescaline, the user’s ordinary surroundings may take on new, interesting, and profound significance